 - Harry Potter fanfiction.
 Way too many people like to portray Dumbledore as a Manipulative Bastard who's setting up Harry as a Heroic Sacrifice to defeat Voldemort, in some cases with Dumbledore planning to take all the glory immediately after.
 A few fanfics also have him paying off Ron/Hermione/Ginny/whoever to be Harry's "friend" as a way for Dumbledore to spy on him.

-- Philosophers/Sorcerers Stone - Quirrell, though he was The Mole so he didn't act harshly to the students.
+- Harry Potter and the Philosopher's Stone - Quirrell, though he was The Mole so he didn't act harshly to the students.

-- Chamber Of Secrets - Lockhart wasn't working for the villains, but the degree of selfishness it takes to steal others' memories for fame and be willing to let an eleven-year-old die to maintain his reputation probably counts as a banal kind of evil.
+- Harry Potter and the Chamber of Secrets - Lockhart wasn't working for the villains, but the degree of selfishness it takes to steal others' memories for fame and be willing to let an eleven-year-old die to maintain his reputation probably counts as a banal kind of evil.

-- Prisoner of Azkaban - none Lupin certainly wasn't evil...well maybe for one night every few months if he didn't get his wolfsbane potion...
+- Harry Potter and the Prisoner of Azkaban - none.
+Lupin certainly wasn't evil... well, maybe for one night every month if he didn't get his wolfsbane potion...

-- Goblet of Fire - Moody (though he's Not Himself, but Barty Crouch Jr. in disguise), and Igor Karkaroff as Ex-Death Eater turned coward Headmaster
+- Harry Potter and the Goblet of Fire - Moody (though he's Not Himself, but Barty Crouch Jr. in disguise), and Igor Karkaroff as Ex-Death Eater turned coward Headmaster.

-- Order of the Phoenix - Umbridge, former trope namer for Tyrant Takes the Helm, whose idea of detention involves students magically carving words into their own hands by writing lines (this one isn't spoilered because, well...It Was His Sled).
+- Harry Potter and the Order of the Phoenix - Umbridge, former trope namer for Tyrant Takes the Helm, whose idea of detention involves students magically carving words into their own hands by writing lines (this one isn't spoilered because, well...It Was His Sled).

-- Deathly Hallows - The Carrows, who were installed by Voldemort and aren't so much teachers as anti-Muggle propagandists.
+- Harry Potter and the Deathly Hallows - The Carrows, who were installed by Voldemort and aren't so much teachers as anti-Muggle propagandists.
 They're less subtle in their prejudice than Umbridge, and even more sadistic.
 Umbridge tortured students herself, while they encourage their favourites to torture other students.

 - Agatha Trunchbull in Matilda isn't just a Sadist Teacher, it becomes obvious at the end that she probably either herself murdered Miss Honey's father/her brother-in-law or at least had him assassinated.

-- Coach Gengis - who is really Count Olaf in disguise - from A Series of Unfortunate Events.
+- Coach Genghis - who is really Count Olaf in disguise - from A Series of Unfortunate Events.
 (Not spoilered because... well, it's Count Olaf we're talking about).

 - On of the Diamond Brothers novel Public Enemy Number Two has Sadist Teacher Mr. Palis turn out to have been "The Fence" all along